2001 Mars Odyssey: Mission

+By December 15, 2010, it broke the record for longest serving spacecraft at Mars, with 3,340 days of operation.

 The orbiter's orientation is controlled by a set of three reaction wheels and a spare.
 When one failed in June 2012, the fourth was spun up and successfully brought into service.
 Since July 2012, Odyssey has been back in full, nominal operation mode following three weeks of 'safe' mode on remote maintenance.

 Mars Odyssey's THEMIS instrument was used to help select a landing site for the Mars Science Laboratory (MSL).
 Several days before MSL's landing in August 2012, Odyssey's orbit was altered to ensure that it would be able to capture signals from the rover during its first few minutes on the Martian surface.
 Odyssey also acted as a relay for UHF radio signals from the (MSL) rover Curiosity.
-Because Odyssey is in a Sun-synchronous orbit, it consistently passes over Curiosity's location at the same two times every day, which allowed for convenient scheduling of contact with Earth.
+Because Odyssey is in a Sun-synchronous orbit, it passes over Curiosity's location twice per day, enabling regular contact with Earth.

 On February 11, 2014, mission control accelerated Odyssey's drift toward a morning-daylight orbit to "enable observation of changing ground temperatures after sunrise and after sunset in thousands of places on Mars".
 The orbital change occurred gradually until November 2015.
-Those observations could yield insight about the composition of the ground and about temperature-driven processes, such as warm seasonal flows observed on some slopes, and geysers fed by spring thawing of carbon dioxide (CO2) ice near Mars' poles.
+Those observations could yield insight about the composition of the ground and about temperature-driven processes, such as warm seasonal flows observed on some slopes, and geysers fed by spring thawing of carbon dioxide (CO2) ice near Mars's poles.

 On October 19, 2014, NASA reported that the Mars Odyssey Orbiter, as well as the Mars Reconnaissance Orbiter and MAVEN, were healthy after the Comet Siding Spring flyby.

 In 2010, a spokesman for NASA's Jet Propulsion Laboratory stated that Odyssey could continue operating until at least 2016.
 This estimate has since been extended to the end of 2025.